Cellularity and subdivision of KLR and weighted KLRW algebras: Homogeneous (affine) cellular bases in type A

 \begin{Lemma} Let $\blam\in\hParts$ and suppose that $1\leq m\leq n$ satisfies $\hcoord(\blam)_{m}\leq\hcoord(\ell,1,n)$.
 Then $y_{m}\1_{\blam}\in\WAlam*$. \end{Lemma}

-\begin{proof} If $\hcoord(\ell,1,n)<\hcoord(\blam)_{m}$ then the $m$th string is associated with a red string, rather than a virtual red string.
+\begin{proof} By \autoref{L:VerticalHell} all strings of $\1_{\blam}$ are in some Young equivalence class associated to an (affine) red string.
+If $\hcoord(\ell,1,n)<\hcoord(\blam)_{m}$, then, by \autoref{L:RightLeft}, the Young equivalence of the $m$th string is associated with a red string, rather than an affine red string.
 By assumption, when a dot is added to the $m$th string in $\1_{\blam}$ then either relation \autoref{R:RedSolid} or \autoref{R:GhostSolidTypeA} applies.
 (Note that two $i$-strings are never next to each other in $\1_{\blam}$ by condition (b) of \autoref{L:VerticalHell}.)
-If \autoref{R:RedSolid} applies, then we can pull the $m$th solid string through the red string, losing the dot.
+If \autoref{R:RedSolid} applies, then we can pull the $m$th solid string through the red string, losing the dot and making the diagram more dominant.
 If \autoref{R:GhostSolidTypeA} applies, then we can pull the dotted $m$th solid string through the $(m+1)$th ghost string, or the dotted $m$th ghost string through the $(m+1)$th solid string, to give a linear combination of diagrams that are either more dominant or have the dot further to the right.
 Hence, the result follows by induction by either repeating this argument or by applying \autoref{P:VerticalDominance}. \end{proof}

 Recall from \autoref{D:Dw} that $D(w)$ is the permutation diagram associated to $w\in\Sym$.
 For $\blam\in\hParts$ set $D_{\blam}(w)=D(w)\1_{\blam}$.
 Let $\Sym[\blam]$ be the corresponding Young, or parabolic, subgroup of $\Sym[n]$, where we consider $\blam$ as a composition.
-Given $\bmu\in\hParts$ let $\Dcal_{\blam\bmu}$ be the set of minimal length $(\Sym[\blam],\Sym[\bmu])$-double coset representatives; see, for example, \cite[Proposition 4.4]{Ma-lecture-notes}.
+Given $\bmu\in\hParts$ let $\Dcal_{\blam\bmu}$ be the set of minimal length $(\Sym[\blam],\Sym[\bmu])$-double coset representatives; see, for example, \cite[Proposition 4.4]{Ma-hecke-schur}.

 We have the following immediate consequence of \autoref{P:VerticalDominance}.

 \begin{Lemma} Suppose that $\blam\in\hParts$ and $w\in\Sym[\blam]$.
 Then $D_{\blam}(w)\1_{\blam},\1_{\blam}D_{\blam}(w)\in\WAlam*$. \end{Lemma}